DouglasCarterBor/golang/README.md

 ### Interfaces
 implicitly implemented
 ### Interface with generic type
-Be careful not to turn int into a defective solution
+be careful not to turn int into a defective solution
 ### Command line application
 receive some inputs via command line go mode init command_line_application